 My Dad.
-He is.
-One of a kind for sure.
 I’m pretty sure if you’ve met him you remember him, because he won’t let you forget him.
 I see you nodding your head with that knowing smirk.
 Images of his near death experiences reeling through your brain.
 Flashes of arguments over Monopoly, the best place to sit for fireworks, or a passage in the Bible, replaying in your mind.
-Or that somehow he could sell just about anything to just about anybody makes all of us cut our eyes at each other and smile because, well, he is a genius.
+He could sell rain boots to a duck.
+And he is passionate about what he believes in, no one can argue that.
 He knows instinctively how to connect with anybody, and can speak expertly on practically anything.

 I knew my Daddy was something special because we both had curly hair.
 And somehow I felt better knowing this fun, young, tall man who was mine got me just a little because we had this crazy hair.
 Curly Daddy, curly Daughter.
 That’s us.